richarddmorey/pcurveAppTest/README.md

 *Note that you should not make a habit of running code directly from GitHub, and you should review all code before `source()`ing it.* If you plan to run the code more than once, you should save it locally and source from there.

-Then running the appropriate `pcurve` functions with data:
+After loading the functions you can use the appropriate `pcurve` functions with data:

 ```r
 pcurve_prep(